score-json/json/docs/s-core/trustable/statements/JLS-20.md

 normative: true
 ---

-The github workflow saves trends for each score in the trustable graph.
+A github workflow saves the history of scores in the trustable graph to derive trends.
+(TODO)